AnshuOishik/GraSS/BenchmarkMethods/README.txt

 # Modify geco(1, 2, 3).c and gede(1, 2, 3).c and Jarvis.c for Memory & CPU usage

-# For user convenience, we are retaining all of the benchmark compressors' files (the updated file names are listed above).

 # Make (To Compile)
 cp Makefile.linux Makefile2.linux
 mv Makefile2.linux Makefile